GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Discussion

-\vbdone Next, we considered a subset of 24 LGRBs from this sample for which we could reliably calculate the optical luminosity in the $R$ or $ r$ band at 0.5 days post-burst.
-We used extinction-corrected data from \citet{10.1093/mnras/stae1484} and selected light curves with high signal-to-noise ratios.
-We excluded early-time data if they showed a significantly steeper decay (indicative of a reverse shock), and also excluded late-time data if they showed a change in the decay rate (indicative of jet breaks).
-Each light curve was then fitted with a single power-law model, $F_\nu \propto t^{-\alpha}$, to determine the temporal decay index $\alpha$.
-The corresponding spectral indices, defined as $F_\nu \propto \nu^{-\beta}$, were compiled from various publications, which are referenced in the caption of Figure~\ref{fig:parameter_correlation}.
-For sources where $R$ band photometry was reported instead, we converted it to $r$ band using the $\beta$ values.
-We then computed the k-corrected luminosity using:

-where $D_{L}$ is the luminosity distance and $F_{\nu}$ is observed or calculated flux in the $r$ band at 0.5 days.

 \vbdone Figure~\ref{fig:parameter_correlation} presents a comparative analysis of \thisgrb\ against a larger sample of LGRB.
-Notably, \thisgrb\ exhibits a steeper decay during the adiabatic phase of the afterglow compared to most LGRBs.
-We find that $\alpha$ is correlated to isotropic equivalent energy and weakly correlated to the spectral peak energy.
-We also find that the $r$-band luminosity at 0.5 days after the burst is strongly correlated to the isotropic equivalent energy:
+Notably, \thisgrb\ exhibits a steeper decay during the adiabatic phase ($\nu_m < \nu < \nu_c$) of the afterglow compared to most LGRBs.
+We find that $\alpha$ is correlated with isotropic equivalent energy and weakly correlated with the spectral peak energy.
+We also find that the $r$-band luminosity at 0.5 day after the burst is strongly correlated with the isotropic equivalent energy:

-\vbdone These trends are broadly consistent with findings reported by \citet{2015MNRAS.453.4121O}. \thisgrb\ satisfies the observed correlation between the afterglow temporal decay index ($\alpha$) and the isotropic-equivalent prompt energy ($E_{\mathrm{iso}}$) within the $95\%$ confidence region, as illustrated in Figure~\ref{fig:parameter_correlation}.
-Its relatively high $\alpha$ value is consistent with expectations for a wind-type circum-burst medium, which typically produces steeper afterglow decay.
-In the $\alpha$-$E_{\mathrm{p}}$ plane, \thisgrb\ lies near the boundary of the 2-$\sigma$ confidence region, indicating that the $E_\mathrm{p}$ is lower than expected.
+\vbdone These trends are broadly consistent with findings reported by \citet{2015MNRAS.453.4121O}. \thisgrb\ satisfies the observed correlation between the afterglow temporal decay index ($\alpha$) and the isotropic equivalent prompt energy ($E_{\mathrm{iso}}$) within the $95\%$ confidence region, as illustrated in Figure~\ref{fig:parameter_correlation}.
+Its relatively high $\alpha$ value is consistent with expectations for a wind-type CBM, which typically produces steeper afterglow decay.
+In the $\alpha$--$E_{\rm p,z}$ plane, \thisgrb\ lies near the boundary of the 2$\sigma$ confidence region, indicating that the $E_{\rm p,z}$ is lower than expected.
 On the other hand, in the $L_r$-$E_{\mathrm{iso}}$ relation, \thisgrb\ clearly satisfies the correlation, owing to both the bright optical afterglow and the energetic prompt emission of this GRB.